Quickstart

 Explanation: - CMAKE_GENERATOR and CMAKE_GENERATOR_PLATFORM are used by CMake to specify the build system. - CUDA_PATH (or CUDA_HOME for consistency with CUDA-related tools) specifies the location of the CUDA Toolkit. - PATH is updated to include the CUDA binaries. - INCLUDE and LIB are updated to include CUDA headers and libraries. - CUDACXX specifies the location of, NVCC, the CUDA compiler.

-Graphviz (optional)
+Graphviz (Optional)